 Momo: I definitely want to recommend trying tea ceremony grade matcha from the right tea resource.
 Good matcha is not bitter.
 Whisking matcha is almost like meditation to me.
 Finding your own “spark joy matcha bowl” and whisk your matcha is my favourite thing to do!
 I recommend to do the comparison tasting.
 It’s fun and you will definitely notice the difference between grades.

 First and foremost, thank you to Momo for all the time she spent with me working on this post!
 She was so much fun to work and chat with.

-Lastly, if you would like to learn more about matcha, I have a three part series about matcha relating to the Obon Temae tea ceremony (picture above), utensils needed for Obon Temae ceremony, and an overview of matcha.
+Lastly, if you would like to learn more about matcha, I have a three-part series about matcha relating to the Obon Temae tea ceremony (pictured above), utensils needed for Obon Temae ceremony, and an overview of matcha.
 It has been personally great to dive back into matcha and I am excited to write more TEA 101 posts in the future!